lgorissen/k4d/lab 25/README.md

 - Creates the Pod specification
 - Defines a Volume in the Pod specification that refers to a Persistent Volume claim
-- The Persistent Volume Claim object describes the storage that is requested
+- Defines the Persistent Volume Claim object describes the storage that is requested

-- As a result, the Pod specification has no Volume/storage implementation details
+As a result, the Pod specification has no Volume/storage implementation details

 **Kubernetes admin**

- - Ensures that physical storage is available - in our case Cloud storage in the Google Cloud: GCE PD
+ - Ensures that physical storage is available - in our example Cloud storage in the Google Cloud: GCE PD
- - Creates a Persistent Volume Kubernetes object that represents this storage
+ - Creates a Persistent Volume object that represents this storage

- - Note that a Persistent Volume is a resource on Cluster level, i.e. it does not belong to any Namespace
+ Note that a Persistent Volume is a resource on Cluster level, i.e. it does not belong to any Namespace

 **Kubernetes**

 - Kubernetes itself matches the Persistent Volume Claim with a corresponding Persistent Volume

-## Manifest files for the GCE PD case
+## 25.1 Manifest files for the GCE PD case

 The Pod manifest that was used above, would transform to: